cmarcott/Simplified-C-Converter/readme.md

 # Simplified C++ to C Converter

 This is a program which converts a simplified version of C++ into a C program which can then be compiled.
-It was created for a school assignment.

 ## Transformation Specifics